dh00mk3tu/useNetFlux/content/index.md

 ---

+Designed, developed and delivered with <3 by Anirudh Rath | dh00mk3tu

 ## Why did I make this?

 Jumping onto any new technology, framework or library tto build apps etc is a challenge in itself.
 After a certain while, you hit the blocker that how do we make API calls in this environment; because naturally you have to consume data from the network at some point.
 Eventually you end up watching tutorials and reading documentation, but there is still no structure to it.